 What is the Percentage of Black Economy in India?

-As per estimates of some economists, black economy of India is estimated to be at 62% of the GDP.
+As per estimates of some economists, the black economy of India is estimated to be at 62% of the GDP.
 It is more than the income generated by Agriculture and Industry combined together.
 It is larger than the spending of Government of India.
-The impact of it is, Indian economy has been losing growth at an average of 5% from 1970’s.
+The impact of it is, the Indian economy has been losing growth at an average of 5% from the 1970s.

 What Type of Economy is followed in India?